monsoonmaelstrom/book2/book2.md

 “She’s still thinking about it,” he tells me softly.
 “All the time.
 All I’ve felt coming from her since she woke up is the desire for magic.”

 I nod.
-It’s about what I suspected.
+It’s about what I expected.
 “I’m not surprised,” I eventually say.
 “What do you think the chances are she’s able to figure out how to manage it?”

 “Not high,” he says.
 After thinking about it for a minute, he goes on to add, “Maybe twenty percent.
 Probably less.”